jump-dev/JuMP.jl/docs/src/developers/contributing.md

 !!! tip
     If there's a problem with the tests that you don't know how to fix, don't worry.
-Continue on to step 5, and one of the JuMP contributors will comment on your pull request telling you how to fix things.
+Continue to step 5, and one of the JuMP contributors will comment on your pull request telling you how to fix things.

 **Step 7: make a pull request**